owulveryck/blog/content/post/xtreme-programming.md

 Ops should not be opposed to Devs.
 That is a fact, but why?

 Because Ops are also developers.
 Actually Ops are developing their business.
 In the era of "services everywhere" (XaaS), operational teams (as opposed to business team) must define contracts of services.
-Therefore they must develop the services to fulfill the contracts.
+Therefore, they must develop the services to fulfill the contracts.
 They are a business team; even if their business is not related to the core business of the company they are working for.

 Take a look at Amazon.
 AWS' core business is computer centric, but at the beginning it was only the "ops department" of a retailer.